-b) Binding Commitments
+Binding Commitments

 The Division has defined the Binding Commitment date as the date the Bond Purchase Agreement (BPA) is signed by all parties.
 Binding Commitment and subsequent Loan Closing typically occur six months to one year after Arkansas Natural Resources Commission funding approval.
-It is anticipated that DWSRF will enter into twenty-nine (29) binding commitments for \$114,464,700 during SFY 2020.
-Twenty-three (23) of these agreements are anticipated to be for small systems in the amount of \$31,414,700.
-The funding for small systems on the SFY 2020 fundable list is equal to twenty-seven percent (27%) of the total cost of projects on the fundable list.
+It is anticipated that DWSRF will enter into seventeen (17) binding commitments for approximately \$35.8 million during SFY 2022.
+Eleven (11) of these agreements are anticipated to be for small systems for approximately \$16.1 million.
+The funding for small systems on the SFY 2022 fundable list is equal to forty-five percent (45%) of the total estimated project costs on the fundable list.
 This amount exceeds the requirement that at least fifteen percent (15%) of loan funds be utilized for small systems.